-- The defendant will have, before initiating the prosecution, expressed by acts, sincere repentance, in particular when he/she repairs the damage as much as it can be expected of her/him; - He/she will have reported him/herself to competent legal authorities, before or during the investigation; - From the beginning of the court proceedings, the defendant will have pleaded quilty by sincere confession; - The consequences of the offence are benign. - 93.
-According to the bill of the Penal Code, minority constitutes a mitigating circumstance i.e. when the offender or an accomplice of the offender is aged between 12 and 18 years at the time of committing the offence. - c) Prescription of each of these offences30: - 94.
-The offences in connection with the Protocol are prescribed in the following way: - ♣ To operate and manage, or knowingly to finance or contribute to finance a child prostitution house, directly or through another person, constitute a crime and are punishable by a prison sentence of ten years inclusive; - ♣ To use or make exploitive use of children for the purpose of child prostitution or pornographic performance or materials constitutes a crime and are punishable by a prison sentence of ten years inclusive; - To kidnap, sell or trafficking in children constitute a crime punishable by a prison sentence of ten years inclusive; - ♣ To share proceeds from child prostitution or to knowingly receive subsidies from child prostitution constitute an offence punishable by a prison sentence of three years inclusive; - ♣ To live with people practising prostitution and not to be able to justify one's income or to help to justify proceeds from prostitution constitute an offence punishable by a prison sentence of three years inclusive; - Forced labour constitutes an offence punishable by a prison sentence of three years inclusive; - ♣ The fact of producing, distributing, circulating, importing, exporting, offering, selling or holding child pornographic materials constitute an offence punishable by a prison sentence of three years inclusive.
+- 113. According to the bill of the Penal Code, minority constitutes a mitigating circumstance i.e. when the offender or an accomplice of the offender is aged between 12 and 18 years at the time of committing the offence. - c.
+Prescription of each of these offences - 114.
+The offences in connection with the Protocol are prescribed in the following way: - (a) To operate and manage, or knowingly to finance or contribute to finance a child prostitution house, directly or through another person, constitute a crime and are punishable by a prison sentence of ten years inclusive; - (b) To use or make exploitive use of children for the purpose of child prostitution or pornographic performance or materials constitutes a crime and are punishable by a prison sentence of ten years inclusive; - (c) To kidnap, sell or trafficking in children constitute a crime punishable by a prison sentence of ten years inclusive; - (d) To share proceeds from child prostitution or to knowingly receive subsidies from child prostitution constitute an offence punishable by a prison sentence of three years inclusive; - (e) To live with people practising prostitution and not to be able to justify one's income or to help to justify proceeds from prostitution constitute an offence punishable by a prison sentence of three years inclusive; - (f) Forced labour constitutes an offence punishable by a prison sentence of three years inclusive; - (g) The fact of producing, distributing, circulating, importing, exporting, offering, selling or holding child pornographic materials constitute an offence punishable by a prison sentence of three years inclusive.